 The Church of Agios Lazaros, the protector of the Larnaca district is built on the coastal zone of the town and forms one of the most important monuments of Cyprus.

-Agios Lazaros church or Saint Lazaros Church is situated in the center of Larnaca and is the primary place of worship of Agios Lazaros in Cyprus.
-Is dated in the early 10th century and is one of the most significant Byzantine monuments of Cyprus.
+Agios Lazaros Church is situated in the centre of Larnaca and is the primary place of worship of Agios Lazaros in Cyprus.
+It is dated in the early 10th century and is one of the most significant Byzantine monuments of Cyprus.
 It was built by the Byzantine Emperor Leo VI in exchange for the transfer of the Saint’s relic to Constantinople.

 Location: Plateia Agiou Lazarou, Larnaka

 - Operating hours: Monday to Friday: 08:00 - 12:30, 14:30 - 17:30 | Saturday, Sunday: 08:00 - 17:30